Join us for the first cohort:

 The honest response isn't despair, and it isn't business-as-usual with better branding.
 The honest response is that we're being asked, all of us, to build differently.

 The people who've been working alone are being asked to find each other.
 The people who've been questioning are being asked to begin answering.
-The next decade is going to be shaped by the imagination of the people willing to picture another way and trust the picture enough to walk toward it.
+The next decade is going to be shaped by the imagination of the people willing to picture another way and trust the picture enough to walk toward it. and to radically enjoy doing it.

 If something in you is turning toward that, even uncertainly, Marea was built for this moment and for you in it.